M. Karunanidhi: Early life and family

 Karunanidhi was born on 3 June 1924, in the village of Thirukkuvalai in Tanjore district (currently Nagapattinam district), Madras Presidency in the erstwhile British Raj, to Ayyadurai Muthuvel and Anjugam.
 He had two elder sisters, Periyanayaki and Shanmugasundari.
-There was some misconception that his birth name was Dakshinamurthy, later changed to Karunanidhi as influenced by Dravidian and rationalist movements, Karunanidhi himself stated that C.N.
-Annadurai asked him to keep his birthname "Karunanidhi", since it is already popular among the people.
-In his own writings Karunanidhi said that his family were of the Isai Vellalar, a community who had traditionally played musical instruments at ceremonial occasions; however his political rival M. G. Ramachandran and some observers contested that and said that he was of Telugu ancestry.
+While there was some misconception that his birth name was Dakshinamurthy, later changed to Karunanidhi under the influence of Dravidian and rationalist movements, Karunanidhi himself stated that C.N.
+Annadurai asked him to keep his birthname "Karunanidhi", since it was already popular among the people.
+In his own writings Karunanidhi said that his family were of the Isai Vellalar, a community who had traditionally played musical instruments at ceremonial occasions.
 Karunanidhi started his education at a local school.
 Karunanidhi's father was eager to teach him music.
 His music teachers were from the Isai Vellalar group, and the lessons were conducted in temples where he was not allowed to cover his upper body, wear slippers, or wear a cotton cloth around his hips as a sign of respect for the upper caste people.
 He couldn't tolerate learning in an environment where he wasn't treated with respect, which made his father agree to stop his music classes.
 His father also asked the local headmaster to set up special tutoring courses for Karunanidhi and paid a tuition fee of milk every morning and evening.

 My music lessons were actually my first political studies.
 I learnt about the oppression of humans based on their caste.
 I saw the delight with which certain individuals could humiliate others, and the self-righteousness of others in carrying out their customs without realising that they were mistreating a large majority of the people.

 At the age of 12, he left to Thiruvarur to start his high school.
 Karunanidhi started to organise school students for the anti-Hindi agitations.
 The deaths of two anti-Hindi agitators by the police made a profound impact on him.
 At the age of 13, he wrote his first Tamil historical novel titled Selvachandira.